nemenova/nemenova/README.md

 - 👋 Hi, I’m @nemenova - Victoria Nemenova
-- 👀 I’m interested in science fiction (biology, medicine), like to visit popular science lectures and hoppings.
-Junior Frontender, looking for interesting projects with cool design.
-Have 10 years background in marketing and advertising, but fell in love with coding because of opportunity make bright projects by myself.
+- 👀 I'm a frontend-developer looking for interesting projects.
+I have 10 years background in marketing and advertising, but fell in love with coding because of opportunity make breathetaking projects by myself.
-- 🌱 I’m currently learning JS, React.
-Want to learn other frameworks, but focused on React more to know it deeper.
+- 🌱 I use JS, React with hooks for 2 years.
+I can use other frameworks and vanilla.js, but I'm focused on React because of deeper understanding.
 - 📫 How to reach me TG: vikalangor.
 Also you can write me an e-mail to vikalangor@gmail.com.

 <!---